 This effect is not permanent.
 Filler injections often need to be repeated.

 Pressure bandages may be applied around the scar.
-The pressure may help to flatten the scar.
+The pressure may help flatten it.

-Surgery can improve the appearance of some scars.
-It may help to change the scar's size, location, color, or depth.
-However, surgery may not be able to erase the scar completely.
+Surgery can help the appearance of some scars.
+It may help change the scar's size, location, color, or depth.
+However, surgery may not be able to fully erase the scar.

 The scar is cut out.
 The area is then closed in a way that leaves a new, less noticeable scar.

-A skin graft surgery is removes healthy skin from one part of the body and moves it to another area.
-A skin graft may be taken from the inner thigh, buttocks, near the collar bone, in front of or behind the ear, and the upper arm.
+Skin graft surgery takes healthy skin from one part of the body and moves it to another part.
+A skin graft may be taken from the inner thigh, buttocks, near the collar bone, in front of or behind the ear, or the upper arm.

 A depressed scar is punched out from the skin, much like a cookie cutter.
-The punched out tissue is then placed back but is lifted up to match the surrounding skin.
+The punched out tissue is then placed back but is lifted up to match the skin around it.

 In a punch excision, the tissue is not placed back in.
-Once the scar is removed, the wound is closed with stitches.
+After the scar is removed, the wound is closed with stitches.
 This treatment works best for deep or pitted acne scars.

-There are several different types of lasers that may be used.
-They type of laser will depend on your scar.
-Lasers may help to lighten pinkish-purple scars and/or flatten red scars.
+There are many kinds of lasers that may be used.
+The type of laser will depend on the scar.
+Lasers may help lighten pinkish-purple scars and flatten red scars.